hapax/hapax.github.io/assets/maximal.md

 so the surveyor's have discovered that length is preserved when we move our system of measuring sticks.
-This is an empirical rather than a mathematical fact.
+This is an empirical rather than a mathematical fact!
-This may be surprising, given that Pythagoras' theorem, $x^2 + y^2 =
+This may be surprising, given that Pythagoras' theorem, $a^2 + b^2 =
-d^2$, is perhaps the one mathematical fact that everyone knows!
+c^2$, is perhaps the one mathematical fact that everyone knows!
-Here is a quick visual proof:
+And indeed, you can prove it mathematically.

 But this proof only works on a flat, two-dimensional plane.
-We can explain the empirical observation that $\Delta x^2 + \Delta y^2$ is invariant by assuming that the world looks like our model.
+So really, we should view the empirical observation that $\Delta x^2 +
+\Delta y^2$ is invariant as evidence that, to good approximation, the surface of the earth is a flat plane.

 ### 1.1.
 Rotating rulers<a id="sec-1-1" name="sec-1-1"></a>